ZihaoChen189/python_for_NLP/README.md

 **His Twitter: 斎藤康毅 (@SaitohKoki)**

-This was much more difficult, harder and complexer than the former one, which was named as "Introduction to Deep learning: Python-based theory and implementation".
+This book was more difficult, complex and harder than its former one, which was named "Introduction to Deep learning: Python based theory and implementation".
 However, I will try my best to read and understand the code or structure of NLP.
+By the way, I also did the note in my GitHub for the book "Introduction to Deep learning: Python based theory and implementation".

-Note: The code in this repository could be shared but not for commercial use.
+**Note: The code in this repository could be shared but not for commercial use.**

 The code in files named "book_given_function.py" was copied and paste from the book.
 BUT the rest of code was totally understood and could be explained clearly by myself.